maryrosecook/animation/README.md

 ```
 MVP

-As a friendly person
-So I can share my drawings
-I want the app the work on mobile

 As an unskilled animator
 So I can build up objects quickly
 I want to be able to create an object from collections of dots